What is the problem?

 Implementation Considerations:

-The algorithm is already implemented (time stretching).
-The function should be applied to the sections in both sides of the markers (lengthening one side and stretching the other one).
+The base algorithm is already implemented (time stretching).
+The function should be applied to the sections in both sides of the markers (stretching one side and shrink the other one).

 Research if it is better to apply it linearly or exponentially (shorter grains when closer to the moving marker)